Compare any two graphics cards:

 Intro

-The GeForce GTX 285 2GB uses a 55 nm design. nVidia has set the core speed at 648 MHz.
-The GDDR3 memory runs at a speed of 1242 MHz on this model.
+The GeForce GTX 285 2GB makes use of a 55 nm design. nVidia has clocked the core speed at 648 MHz.
+The GDDR3 RAM is set to run at a frequency of 1242 MHz on this particular card.
 It features 240 SPUs along with 80 Texture Address Units and 32 ROPs.

 Display Graphs